 How long do you need to allow before using the pool?

 The depends on what kind of cover you have on the pool.
 If you have a solid cover, you’re ready to swim once you have the initial dose of chemicals.
 You can usually swim the next day.
 If you have a mesh cover usually the water is little green or dingy.
 It takes a little bit longer to clear up.

 If the water’s still a little cool, are there things you can do to get the water a little warmer?

 You can use a solar blanket, or I prefer a liquid solar cover, which is a liquid that you just pour in on a weekly basis to help heat the water up to 10 degrees.

 When’s the best time to get your pool open?

 It really depends on weather.
 Sometime between the middle of April and the middle of May depending on when our weather changes and temperatures are starting to reach the 70’s and 80’s.

 Remember that it is a good idea to test your pool water every other week during the pool season for proper maintenance and water balance.

 Visit Anchor Pools Today!

 Anchor Pools wants to help you to have a great summer.
 As South Carolina’s premiere pool company, and with more than 40 years of experience in the industry, our service technicians are able to provide advice, perform repairs and maintenance for your pool.
-Visit our stores in Easley and Seneca or shop us online at www.anchorpoolsandspas.com/shop..
+Visit our store shop online at www.anchorpoolsandspas.com/shop/pool-products.